ganyicz/bond/docs/index.md

 ### Props

-Props are used to pass data into the component from the outside, they are defined in the `mount` function's parameter as a typed object.
-This allows you to define the expected structure of the props and provides type checking and autocompletion in your IDE.
+Props are used to pass reactive data into the component from the outside.
+They are defined in the `mount` function's parameter using a type annotation.
+This allows you to specify the expected structure of the props and provides type checking and autocompletion in your IDE.

+You can pass any Alpine.js variable from the outside scope, including Livewire variables.
+This is useful in few  This is particulary useful when using the `$wire` object, allowing you to write components with optimistic UI updates without triggering a server request, defering the request until the user submits the form for example.

 ```html
 <script setup>